AlexandreNadiras/PersonalProjects/UseCase/README.md

          'Ukraine': 31, 'Serbia': 32, 'Macedonia': 33, 'Czech Republic': 34, 'Cyprus': 35, 'India': 36, 'Switzerland':37, 'Luxembourg': 38, 'Bosnia and Herzegovina': 39,
          'Armenia': 40, 'Egypt': 41, 'Slovakia': 42, 'China': 43}

+the methodology is used is the following:
+	- test
+	- rr
 The methodology I used is the following:
+	-
 	- Reading the original CSV into a pandas Dataframe
 	- Cleaning the dataframe by droping all the NaN values and the features except price, points and country
 	- Replacing each country name by an integer